PufferFinance/website-docs/docs/registration.md

 ### Step 5: Await Provisioning
 The Guardians will provision pending validators when there is 32 ETH of liquidity in the PufferVault.

 Invalid registrations will be skipped by the Guardians.
-The NoOp's bond will be returned but their VTs are penalized to prevent griefing.
+The NoOp's bond will be returned but 10 VTs will be penalized to prevent griefing.

 ### Step 6: Prepare your Validator
 Import your validator keys to your beacon/validator client.